-The two men document their epic journey to the U.S. during which they are met with walls, guns, drones and every form of surveillance imaginable at one of the most militarized borders in the world.
-Kaxh and La’s are confronted by the Border-Industrial Complex, a system that transforms the suffering of immigrant lives into corporate profit: billions of dollars every year.
-As their quest to receive political asylum unfolds in the U.S. these two human rights activists cross paths with other actors who are part of an intergenerational fight to defeat this many-headed monster.
-Kaxh and La’s are committed to forging solidarity with their Native American relatives and mobilizing the growing but largely unknown Mayan diaspora in the U.S.
+Kaxh documented his epic journey to the U.S. during which he is met with border walls, guns, cartels, drones and every form of surveillance imaginable at one of the most militarized borders in the world.
+Kaxh is confronted by the Border-Industrial Complex, a system that transforms the suffering of immigrant lives into corporate profit: billions of dollars every year spread throughout congressional districts in every state.
+As his quest to receive political asylum unfolds in the U.S, Kaxh crosses paths with other human rights defenders who are part of an intergenerational fight to defeat this many-headed monster.
+Kaxh is committed to forging solidarity with his Native American peers and mobilizing the growing but largely invisible Maya diaspora in the U.S.

-We also take a close look along the U.S. southern border itself.
-In El Paso, Texas, the Border Network for Human Rights is rapidly building a powerful grass-roots activist community of immigrants and immigrant families.
+At the same moment, In El Paso, Texas, the Border Network for Human Rights is rapidly building a powerful grass-roots activist community of immigrants and immigrant families.
 Fernando García leads a team of talented organizers that challenge the abuse of the Border Patrol and ICE.
 But Fernando is beginning to realize that the immigration struggle, as important as it is, is but one part of a much larger movement to challenge the Border-Industrial Complex.

-One charismatic woman, Gabriela Casteñeda, who was a part of the Border Network community, moved across the country to organize.
+One dynamic woman, Gabriela Casteñeda, who we meet as an organizer trained in the Border Network community, now moves across the country to organize in Pennsylvania.
 A DACA recipient herself, Gabriela knows what it’s like to be powerless as an undocumented essential worker.
 She knows how to get people fired up organizing for their rights and how to support people to regain the recognition of their inherent dignity.

-The threads of this story are woven together in Borderland through distinct cinematic imagery that sweeps the entire country and creates excitement as we see a movement gaining momentum.
+The threads of this story are woven together in Borderland through distinct cinematic imagery that sweeps the entire country and creates excitement as we see the possibilities of a movement for immigrant rights gaining momentum.
 The protagonists’ conversations with each other via text, voice, zoom and in-person, craft our storylines into one coherent whole, envisioning a different future, a future rooted in human connection to our earth that sustains all life.